Maluuba/newsqa/README.md

 python maluuba/newsqa/example.py
 ```

+The file to check will be printed.

 ## Split the Dataset
-To split the dataset into train, dev, and test, run
+To split the dataset into train, dev, and test, to match the paper run
 ```sh
 python maluuba/newsqa/split_dataset.py
 ```